-by Thomas G. Dallessio Almost twenty-five years ago, the Governor’s Council on New Jersey Outdoors identified the need to preserve a million more acres of open space, farmland, and historic sites in New Jersey.
-The Chair of that Council, Former Assemblywoman Maureen Ogden recently passed away, leaving our state in a much better condition than [...]
+By Thomas G. Dallessio.
+Almost twenty-five years ago, the Governor’s Council on New Jersey Outdoors identified the need to preserve a million more acres of open space, farmland, and historic sites in New Jersey.
+The Chair of that Council, Former Assemblywoman Maureen Ogden recently passed away [...]

 About Tamara SwedbergThis author has not yet filled in any details.